NovatecConsulting/camunda-platform-8-cinema-micronaut/README.md

 <img alt="process model" src="src/main/resources/reserve-tickets.png" width="900">

 ## How to run it
+- setup a camunda cloud instance / zeebe engine
+    - remote
-- generate a client configuration on you Camunda Cloud account (tab API)
+        - generate a client configuration on your Camunda Cloud account (tab API)
         - add your camunda cloud cluster credentials to the `src/main/resources/application.yml`
+    - local
-- optionally: start a local containerized zeebe/optimize setup (see `docker/docker-compose.yml`)
+        - start a local containerized zeebe/optimize setup (see `docker/docker-compose.yml`)
 - start the application
     - run `./gradlew bootRun` from your terminal
     - use your IDE to start the application